 M.A.
 University of Connecticut

 Ph.D.
 University of Connecticut

 Professor Miller specializes in ethics, bioethics, and feminist theory.
-She has published several articles on the theory of trust and distrust as it pertains to her main research fields.
-She is also an active health care ethics consultant and educator in the community at large.
+She is also an active clinical ethics consultant and educator in the community at large.

 B.A.
 Baylor University

 Professor White’s primary interests are in theories of knowledge and the philosophy of language.
 He has long studied and taught the philosophy of art and has recently done work in the philosophy of law, including co-authoring a text.
 Professor White retired in Spring 2010.